nojanath/SublimeKSP/README.md

 ### Manual Installation

+* Download zip or tar.gz from Releases page
 * Open Sublime Text 3
 * Select `Preferences` -> `Browse Packages...`
-* Unzip the zip-file into this folder
+* Extract the downloaded archive into this folder

 ### Documentation
 There isn't documentation specifically for this plugin (yet).
 The best source of